CodyCBakerPhD/historia-action/README.md

    a.
 The `project` scope, plus `repo` if any repository you track is private.

    GitHub offers no fine-grained permission for user-owned Projects, and `repo` cannot be limited to selected repositories or to reading.
 A free organization avoids this.

-2. Store the token in the data repository.

-   Open Settings, then Secrets and variables, then Actions, and add a repository secret named `GH_PAT` holding it.

-3. Give the job `permissions: contents: write`, as in the example above.

-   The checkout and every push use the workflow's own `GITHUB_TOKEN`, which is limited to the data repository.
-The personal token never pushes anywhere.

 ## The individual steps